We've been looking forward to visiting the Kenai Peninsula south of

 a few miles past the town of Cooper Landing.

-Since we had only 115 miles to drive today we ran some errands on the
+Since we didn't have many miles to drive today we ran some errands on the

 way through Joint Base Elmendorf-Richardson (JBER) and Anchorage.